 Exceptions to the policy must be approved by the Director of Residential Life and Housing or designee.

 As a Benedictine, residential campus, Saint John's University promotes the development of the individual within the context of living and learning in community.
 This is accomplished by having all students live in campus housing while attending St. John's.
-Saint John's students are required to live on campus, unless granted permission from Residential Life and Housing, to live at home (with parents) or off campus (during their junior and senior year).
+Saint John's students are required to live on campus, unless granted permission from Residential Life and Housing, to live at home (with parents) or off campus locally.

 Reviewed and updated: August 2011

 - Electric Cords/Wiring